This process began with a question,

 That was my first encounter with what I now call unbecoming.

-What I was witnessing wasn’t pathology.
+What I was witnessing — in myself and in my clients — wasn't pathology.

-Unbecoming doesn’t offer a new identity.
+Unbecoming doesn't offer a new identity.
+It asks a sharper question:

 What if nothing essential is missing?